 What would disqualify a green card sponsor?

-As part of the process of reviewing a marriage green card application, U.S. Citizenship and Immigration Services (USCIS) conducts background and security checks on both the U.S. citizen sponsor and the spouse seeking a green card.
+As part of the process of reviewing a family or marriage green card application, U.S. Citizenship and Immigration Services (USCIS) conducts background and security checks on both the U.S. citizen sponsor and the spouse seeking a green card.
 This article focuses only on the eligibility of the U.S. citizen sponsor.
 (For more about the impact of a criminal record on the spouse seeking a green card, click here.)

 Under U.S. immigration law, only convictions for certain “offenses against a minor” will automatically disqualify a U.S. citizen from sponsoring a spouse for a green card.
 These specific offenses as listed in the Adam Walsh Child Protection and Safety Act (technically now part of the Immigration and Nationality Act, Section 204(a)(l)(A)(viii), quoted here) are: